expede/EIPs/EIPS/eip-code-translations.md

 #### `stringFor`

-Retrieve the human-readable message for any given ERC1066 status code.
+Get the human-readable string for any given code.
+Returns the `bool` retrieval status, as well as the message itself, if found, otherwise an empty string.

 ```solidity
 function stringFor(bytes32 _code) external view returns (bool _wasFound, string _message) {